Speed up your work using the Excel paste values shortcut key. We will show various shortcut keys to perform this operation quickly.

 Now press Ctrl + V to paste the data.

-As you see, nothing happens; the source format remains because we have copied the header style, too, not just the values.
+Nothing happens; the source format remains because we have copied the header style, too, not just the values.

 Final Thought: Must-have Shortcuts